-Over the years I've worked in the business of the visual design and the promotion of products and service.
+Over the years I've worked in the business of visual design and promotion of products and service.
 Ah yes, that old 'positively leveraging a brand' so stuff can be bought and sold.
-Often constantly living in a world of false perceptions and self denial.
+This would often leave me thinking that we lived in a world of self denial, false perceptions and an overwhelming supply of unimportant information.

-I've often wondered what would happen if all the branding was just suddenly stripped away.
-I'm not imagining a utopian vision here, just a massive de-branding of everything, where only the product itself is visible without the soothingly wrapped, ripe images and words.
-What would we, as consumers, rely on for our buying decisions?
+I've often wondered; what would happen if all the branding and false messages was just suddenly stripped away?
+I'm not imagining a utopian vision here, just a massive de-branding of everything, where only the actual product itself is visible without the soothingly wrapped, ripe images and words.
+What would we, as consumers rely on for our buying decisions?

-Don't think I'm against pretty things and form without function, I'm not.
-I just think we are too often manipulated by the message and not the words.
+Please don't think I'm against 'pretty' things or form without function, I'm not.
+I just think we are too often manipulated by the mainstreaming of messages as facts.

 This thought came back to me while I was looking out at my back garden on a rare snowfall.
-I took a little time to watch how the garden melted back from its green-brown to a soft white, and then eventually disappeared altogether.
-Of course we know exactly what lies underneath the snow but the shape and topography of the garden took on a different context, along with my attitude to it.
+I took a little time to watch how the garden melted back from its green-brown to a soft white, eventually disappearing altogether.
+Of course we know exactly what lies underneath the snow, but the shape and topography of the garden took on a different context along with my attitude to it.
 And I liked that; the thought that it revealed something different while hiding the obvious and everyday.

 People are like that too, and I can never fully decide whether I'm engaging with a snow-covered person or a wilfully exposed one.